alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ### Potencial job postions ###

-There are job positions from internet, such as LinkedInand [www.workingincanada.gc.ca](http://www.workingincanada.gc.ca).
+There are job positions from internet, such as LinkedIn and [www.workingincanada.gc.ca](http://www.workingincanada.gc.ca).

 #### Job Description 0 ####